philtr/phillipridlen/drafts/moms-secret-sauce-for-success.md

 ### Never be satisfied with the status quo

-I was a rockstar speller when I was in gradeschool.
+I was a rockstar speller when I was in grade school.
 I'd look at a word, write it out once or twice, and then it would be in my head forever (or at least until the next spelling test).
 My mom caught on to my abilities, and wouldn't let me stop at the lists of 5-letter words my